AmrutaPandhare/AmrutaPandhare.github.io/_projects/5_project.md

 category: study
 ---

-OMR sheets have been widely used across the globe for grading purposes.
+Optical Mark Recognition (OMR) sheets have been widely used across the globe for grading purposes.
 This project suggests an accurate and cost efficient system for the evaluation of the OMR sheet.
 Based on the image